pramodkumarkarn/hugo-pk/content/blog/what-so-what-now-what/index.md

 What did we actually see?
 This is strictly an observation, an agreement of the facts.
 No evaluation or judgement at this stage.
 Do say: "Jim had his arms crossed during the meeting."
 Don't say: "Jim was angry."
 Unless we observed Jim saying "I'm angry" we don't know.
 All we know is that his arms were crossed during the meeting.

 ### So What?
 How do these observations make us feel?
 What meaning does this have for us?
 E.g. "Because 300 people RSVP'd for the party, I'm nervous we won't have enough food & drink." or "Because Anna didn't ask any questions during the meeting, we felt like she didn't like our ideas."
+This is a critical and often overlooked step that requires people to take ownership of their feelings and acknowledge that their feelings have tremendous value.
+It can also underscore how the same stimulus can create very different feelings in different observers.

 ### Now What?
 Make a clear decision about what action to take next (e.g. Buy more food for the party.)
 Articulate these as clear decisions with clear actions, owners, and deadlines if possible.